Brazil, Argentina and globalisation: More than fashionably late,

 Labour unions on both sides of the border are also sceptical of trade integration, and have played a critical role in blocking previous liberalising agendas.
 If greater trade – in terms of both exports and imports – is seen to result in losses even in the short term, Macri in particular would have a harder time facing down a labour backlash and the broader political repercussions that would almost inevitably follow.

-Progress towards greater trade will be hard won on both the domestic and external front in 2017.
+Progress towards greater trade will be hard won on both the domestic and external front.
 Brazil and Argentina’s search for new foreign friends will continue, but they will find major trading partners reluctant to reciprocate.
 Investors locally may benefit from efforts to reduce bureaucratic hurdles to foreign trade, such as the implementation of integrated ‘single-window’ customs systems, but dismantling decades of protectionism will take markedly longer and will make for a bumpy ride.
 Despite their economic problems, full free trade and liberal economics remain a difficult political sell – and easy to wind back, at least on the domestic front, if prevailing political winds turn against incumbent governments.